daraghbyrne/stemmacademyworkshop/step5/README.md

 Right now, we've got an LED in our circuit.
 But its only a single color and that's not ideal.
 The good news is that the Particle Photon has an in-built RGB led that's controlable.

-We're going to use this full color LED as the main feedback for our ambient weather viz!
+We're going to use this _full color LED_ as the main feedback for our ambient weather viz!

-Oh and you might have wondered about the ping-pong ball in your kits.
+Oh and you might have wondered about the __ping-pong ball in your kits__.
 Try popping it over the LED on your Photon - you'll find it diffuses the light really nicely.

 ## RGB LEDs